usharesoft/hammr/documentation/en/source/pages/templates-spec/stack-installation-selinux.rst

 selinux
 =======

-The following is a list of all the accepted timezone values that can be used for the SELinux mode in an :ref:`stack-installation` sub-section of the stack.
+The following is a list of all the accepted values that can be used for the SELinux mode in an :ref:`stack-installation` sub-section of the stack.

 For example: